haraldk/TwelveMonkeys/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

-**What is fixed**

-Add link to the issue this PR fixes.
+**What is fixed** Add link to the issue this PR fixes.

-Fixes #42.
+Example: Fixes #42.

-**Why is this change proposed**

-If this change does *not* fix an open issue, briefly describe the rationale for this PR.
+**Why is this change proposed** If this change does *not* fix an open issue, briefly describe the rationale for this PR.

-**What is changed**

-Briefly describe the changes proposed in this pull request:
+**What is changed** Briefly describe the changes proposed in this pull request:

 * Fixed rare exception happening in `x >= 42` case
 * Small optimization of `decompress()` method